almostearthling/when-command/README.md

 ~$ python3 /opt/when-command/when-command.py --show-signals
 ```

 This is actually the only way to expose this dialog box.
 Unless the user defines one or more signal handlers, there will be no *User Defined Events* in the corresponding box and pane in the *Conditions* dialog box, and **When** will not listen to any other system and session events than the ones available in the *Events* list that can be found in the *Conditions* dialog box.
+The possibility to define such events must be enabled (it is disabled by default) in the *Settings* dialog box, and **When** has to be restarted to make the option effective: before restart the user events are not available in the *Conditions* box, although it becomes possible to show the *DBus Signal Handler Editor* using the command shown above.
+If the appropriate setting is disabled, the above command exits without showing the editor dialog.

 To define a signal to listen to, the following values must be specified in the *DBus Signal Handler Editor* box: